SoCo/SoCo/README.rst

 SoCo
 ====

-SoCo (Sonos Controller) is a Python project that allows you to programmatically control `Sonos speakers`_.
+SoCo (Sonos Controller) is a Python library that allows you to control `Sonos speakers`_ programmatically.
 It was originally created at `Music Hack Day Sydney`_ by `Rahim Sonawalla`_ and is now developed by a `team of people`_ at its `GitHub repository`_

 For more background on the project, please see Rahim's `blog post
 <http://www.hirahim.com/blog/2012/04/29/dissecting-the-sonos-controller/>`_.

-Visit the `SoCo documentation`_ for a more detailed overview of all the functionailty.
+Visit the `SoCo documentation`_ for a more detailed overview of the functionailty.

 .. image:: https://badges.gitter.im/SoCo/SoCo.svg
    :alt: Join the chat at https://gitter.im/SoCo/SoCo